Ismail Yassine

-His professional life
+Life

 Ismail Yassin was born on September 15, 1912.
 He was the only son of a prosperous jeweler on Abbas Street in the city of Suez.
 His mother died when he was still a young child.

 Ismail attended a local elementary school up to the fourth grade.
 However, when his father's jewelry business went bankrupt due to financial mismanagement, and his father was imprisoned due to mounting debts, the young boy had to work as a street crier in front of a fabric store.
 He had to take on responsibilities from a very young age.
 Eventually, he had to leave home out of fear of his father's wife's mistreatment and began working as a car crier at one of the parking lots in Suez.